thansgit/to-do/README.md

 - Run npm install in main folder and backend folder

 ## Usage
-- Run `npm start` in main folder
+- Run `npm start` in main folder to start server on localhost:3000
-- Run `node index` in backend folder
+- Run `node index` in backend folder to start server on localhost:3030

 ## Project Status
 Project is: _complete_